0nyr/rust/README.md

 ## VSCode

 Use a `rust-toolchain` file to specify `stable` or `nightly` rust toolchain to be used by VSCode and Rust.
 More info [here | StackOverflow](https://stackoverflow.com/questions/58226545/how-to-switch-between-rust-toolchains).

+You can also set VSCode user settings for using stable, [read this | GitHub issue](https://github.com/rust-lang/vscode-rust/issues/237#issuecomment-359639894).